iahmad-sparta/MiniProjectAutomatedWebTestingRoom2/README.md

 In this example screenshot we can see a structured test using the Cucumber language.
 With all the steps passing in a runtime of 5.1 seconds, we can see our approach is efficient and effective.

+## Defects
+ The following defects were found with exploratory testing:
+ - The website tries to render a product page with null data from the URL.
+ - The website does not give an error for an unvalid product id.
+ - The website does not give an error for an unvalid brand product id.

 ## Acknowledgements
  This project was created by: